hungluu/move-tasks/README.md

-Move-Tasks v1
+Move-Tasks v2
 =====
 Action to move issues / PRs between project columns with some conditions

 **Features:**
-- 🚀 Super-fast with Github graphql and restful APIs
+- 🚀 Super-fast with Github Graphql and restful APIs
-- ✨ Flexible usecases with our [Instructor Query](#instructor-query)
+- ✨ Flexible use cases with our [Instructor Query](#instructor-query)
 - 🏭 A part of [TekuAsia](https://github.com/tekuasia) standard process (guideline coming soon)

 **Table of contents:**